deepalikumari/computer_vision/README.md

 # computer_vision
-This is a small project which mainly concentrate on image augmentation.
+This is a small project which mainly concentrate on image augmentation all the details are added in the ppt attached in the repo.